yvan/malamute/README.md

 Malamute is a little file manager that allows your share files with nearby friends.
 It doesn't require a network wifi or internet connection.

-Currently the best implementation we have lets you pick some photos are share them with a best bud or best gal.
+Currently the best implementation we have lets you pick some photos and share them with a best bud or best gal.

 Note of warning: All UI elements were made with autolayout to work on any device.